Student Travel Vignettes and eVisas

 - Ensure you travel to the UK within the validity of your student visa to activate your immigration permission as a student.

-If you enter the UK before the start date on your vignette, your student visa would not be activated and you will not have the right to study.
-You may need to leave the UK and re-enter again during the validity of your temporary travel vignette to activate your student visa.
+If you enter the UK before the start date on your vignette or for EEA nationals, if you enter before the start date of your digital status, your student visa would not be activated, and you will not have the right to study.
+You may need to leave the UK and re-enter during the validity of your temporary travel vignette or for EEA nationals, after the start date on your digital status.

 - Check the information on the Government website about entering the UKLink opens in a new window.